-If coding will occur after the carton is closed, it's important to ensure that printing only takes place if the carton is closed.
-A sensor can be installed to detect an open cover to prevent printing directly onto the eggs.
+If coding will take place after the carton is closed, then it's important to ensure that printing only occurs if the carton is closed.
+A sensor can be installed to detect an open cover to prevent printing.
+Printing on the eggs will require them to be removed from the carton.

-Coding on the top of the carton
+Coding on the top of the carton.
 This type of coding is very common in Europe.
-The top of α carton is a great location to code because it's ideal for the consumer to check the best by date.
+The top of a carton is a great location to code because it's ideal for the consumer to check the best by date.
 Coding on the top of the carton is exclusively done after the carton is filled with eggs and the cover is closed.

 Laser technology works well in this application because the laser can be configured and mounted in such a way that one laser can print anywhere on the top of the carton, including multiple places for split cartons.
 CIJ printing requires the printhead to move across the length of the carton.
-This is typically accomplished with a traversing mechanism that moves the head back and forth in a similar manner to how a desktop inkjet printer works.
+This is typically accomplished with a traversing mechanism that moves the head back and forth in a similar manner to how a desktop ink jet printer works.

-Another top of the carton printing option is to use thermal inkjet (TIJ)printers.
-These printers are installed in the packing lane and the printheads are installed just above the closed cartons as they move down the packing lane.
-These printers perform very well on paper cartons, but are less popular on foam and plastic because of the ink dry time.
+Another top of the carton printing option is to use Thermal Ink Jet printers (TIJ).
+These printers are installed in the packing lane and the printheads are installed just above the closed cartons as the move down the packing lane.
+These printers perform very well on paper cartons, but are less popular on foam and plastic because of the ink drying time.